Lokmanya Tilak Terminus–Guwahati Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15647 Lokmanya Tilak Terminus–Guwahati Express covers the distance of 2732 km in 53 hours 00 mins (52 km/hr) & in 53 hours 00 mins as the 15648 Guwahati–Lokmanya Tilak Terminus Express (52 km/hr).
+The 15647 Lokmanya Tilak Terminus–Guwahati Express covers the distance of 2732 km in 53 hours 00 mins (52 km/h) and in 53 hours 00 mins as the 15648 Guwahati–Lokmanya Tilak Terminus Express (52 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.